 Treasurer - Jan Clemons

-Jan is a long-time member of Warwickshire Amphibian and Reptile Team.
-She has also served as chair of ARG UK for five years.
-She is a biology teacher - so lots of nice holidays.
+Jan is a long-time member of Warwickshire Amphibian and Reptile Team, and served as chair of ARG UK for five years.
+Jan is also Conservation Officer for the British Herpetological Society and an ARC Trustee.
+She is still looking for an adder in Warwickshire after 10 years of searching.

 Publicity - Jo Richards